How we know if a species is at risk

 The overall recovery goal for most species is to restore them to viable, naturally self-sustaining populations within Alberta.
 However, for some species with naturally very small populations or limited ranges, the goal may be to maintain their numbers.

-For many species, a recovery team is formed to assist in developing the recovery plan, under the direction of Alberta Wildlife Management Branch.
+For many species, a recovery team is formed to assist in developing the recovery plan, under the direction of Alberta Fish and Wildlife Stewardship Branch.

 Recovery team members are generally selected to represent a cross-section of stakeholders, including:

-A recovery plan should be produced within one year of legal designation for endangered species and two years for threatened species.
+A recovery plan should be produced within one year of legal designation for endangered species and 2 years for threatened species.

 A recovery plan includes a goal, specific objectives, strategies, and actions with associated timelines required for recovery of the particular threatened or endangered species.

-A draft recovery plan is presented to the Endangered Species Conservation Committee (ESCC), and then is forwarded on to the Minister of Environment and Parks for approval.
+A draft recovery plan is presented to the Endangered Species Conservation Committee (ESCC), and then is forwarded on to the Minister of Environment and Protected Areas for approval.

 Recovery plans are reviewed and updated regularly.